-LONDON – 19 JULY 2023: A revolutionary breast cancer diagnostic technology could save the NHS £287 million if adopted, a new study has found.
+LONDON – 19 JULY 2023: A revolutionary breast cancer risk stratification technology could save the NHS £287 million if adopted, a new study has found.

-The independent health economic study, carried out by Health Tech Connect and commissioned and funded by the UK government, concluded that the AI-powered tool would present huge savings in healthcare with much lower acquisition costs, transportation fees and a reduced prescription of chemotherapy, by as much as 30%.
-If the tool was utilised for other areas of cancer across the NHS it would offer even greater savings
+The independent health economic study, carried out by Health Tech Connect and commissioned and funded by the UK government, modelled that the AI-powered prognostic decision-support tool would present huge savings in healthcare with much lower acquisition costs, transportation fees and a reduced prescription of chemotherapy, by as much as 30%.
+If the tool was utilised for other areas of cancer across the NHS it would offer even greater savings.

 Most breast cancer biopsy results are currently air freighted to the US for analysis at huge cost to the NHS – and the environment.
-The 40-page study found that Digistain’s technology eliminates this need, therefore reducing the NHS carbon footprint by 460 tonnes.
+The 40-page study found that Digistain’s technology reduces reliance on this process, therefore reducing the NHS carbon footprint by 460 tonnes.

 Digistain has been inducted into the highly selective NHS Innovation Accelerator programme – mandated to help transformative or impactful innovations spread throughout the NHS quickly.